restfulapi/restful-api/README.md

 ##<a id="api-testing"></a>Testing an API
 The plugin contains the class net.hedtech.restfulapi.spock.RestSpecification which may be extended to write functional spock tests.
 Spock is a testing and specification framework that is very expressive.
 It is strongly recommended that you use spock to test your APIs.

-The RestSpecification class contains a number of convenience methods for making calls to Restful APIs as part of the functional test phase.
+The RestSpecification class contains a number of convenience methods for making calls to Restful APIs as part of the functional test phase, such as get and post methods that take closures in which you can define headers, body content, etc.

 For example